Undergraduate Admission to the SPAUD Program

 - A minimum grade of B (3.0) in each of the prerequisite courses at the application due date.

-- Met the essential functions required to practice as a speech-language pathologist,
+- Met the essential functions required to practice as a speech-language pathologist (see Essential Functions Requirements in the SPAUD student handbook for more information).

-Prospective graduate applicants with a degree or equivalent coursework in speech pathology and audiology or with degrees in other disciplines/areas of study may apply to the graduate program only.
-Preference is given to Calvin undergraduate students in the bachelor’s-to-master’s degree program; however, a limited number of seats may be available for post-baccalaureate students.
+Prospective graduate applicants with a degree or equivalent coursework in speech pathology and audiology or with degrees in other disciplines/areas of study may apply to the Speech Pathology MA program only.
+Preference is given to Calvin undergraduate students in the bachelors-to-masters degree program; however, a limited number of seats may be available for post-baccalaureate students.
 Please note that simply meeting the criteria is not a guarantee of admission.
 As is the case with most graduate programs in speech pathology, admission is highly competitive.
-Admission to the Master’s program only is dependent on the criteria listed below.
+Admission to the Master's program only is dependent on the criteria listed below.

 - Graduation from a regionally accredited undergraduate college or university.